elixir-lang/elixir/lib/elixir/pages/compatibility-and-deprecations.md

 1.1            | 17 - 18
 1.0            | 17 - 17 (and Erlang/OTP 18 from v1.0.5)

 While Elixir often adds compatibility to new Erlang/OTP versions on released branches, such as support for Erlang/OTP 20 in v1.4.5, those releases usually contain the minimum changes for Elixir to run without errors.
-Only the next minor release, in this case v1.5.0, does effectively leverage the new features provided by the latest Erlang/OTP release.
+Only the next minor release, in this case v1.5.0, effectively leverages the new features provided by the latest Erlang/OTP release.

 ## Deprecations